 His work includes being a training analyst and seeing adults for analysis and therapy, as well as children, families, and parents at his clinic.
-He is a past President of the British Psychoanalytical Society, and is well-known as an expert witness in the family courts.
-He has had 13 previous books published on psychoanalysis, interdisciplinary studies, and child, family and court work, as well as many papers.
+He is a past President of the British Psychoanalytical Society, and a former expert witness in the family courts.
+He is well known as an author of books on psychoanalysis, interdisciplinary studies, and child and family work.

 To view all our titles from Roger Kennedy, click here.